 6) More Time Spent With My Kids

-Let’s be honest, how many parents do you know that wich they could spend more time with their children?
+Let’s be honest, how many parents do you know who wish they could spend more time with their children?
 Luckily, I have the chance to spend time with my kids!
 I am able my kids grow and develop into the little humans that they are.
-I have seen my daughter go from insanely shy to letting everyone know that she plays hockey.
+I have seen my daughter go from insanely shy now announcing to everyone know that she plays hockey.

-I have also witnessed my son tame little temper and express his likes and dislikes.
-Sadly I used to be a mom who wishes that my kids were the same (yeah, I’m not perfect) to being happy about their differences.
+I have also witnessed my son tame his little temper and express his likes and dislikes.
+Sadly I used to be a mom who wishes that my kids were the same (yeah, I’m not perfect) to be happy about their differences.
 When you spend time with someone, you learn more about them and you appreciate them for who they are.
-Oh and your kids get to know more about you.
+Oh, and your kids get to know more about you.
 Bonus

 7) Parent Has A Greater Influence On Their Child